Girmay-1/netshare/README.md

 # NetShare: Distributed File Sharing and Communication System

 NetShare is a scalable, distributed system for file sharing, real-time communication, and data analysis.
-This project demonstrates the use of microservices architecture and various modern technologies in Java.

 ## Services